How to Get Around Cuba

 If you do rent a car, here's what you need to know:

 - Gas stations are usually open 24 hours and have attendants who pump gas

 - You can get help at gas stations if you need minor repairs

-Collectivos are group taxis that are cheaper than standard taxis and are a great way to get around in Cuba.
+Collectivos are group taxis that are cheaper than standard taxis and are a great way to get around Cuba.
 They have fixed routes and you can get in or out anywhere along the route for 10 to 20 pesos nacionales (50 cents to 1 USD).
 This is the perfect place to use your pesos nacionales to save money and live like a local.

-The culture of hitchhiking is more like ride sharing as a way to get around in Cuba.
+The culture of hitchhiking is more like ride sharing as a way to get around Cuba.
 It's legal and organized.
 In the countryside, amarillos (government officials) organize lines of people who need ride.
 Just jump right in line with the locals and wait.
 And then wait some more.
 There's a chance you'll have to wait a few hours.
-But you can't beat the price, it costs between 5 and 20 pesos to get just about anywhere.
+But you can't beat the price, it costs between 5 and 20 CUP (less than $1USD) to get just about anywhere.
 Just remember, even though it's legal, hitchhiking carries the same risks that it does in the US: you're getting a car with someone you don't know.

 Overall, the island is relatively easy to navigate.
-With such a multitude of transportation options available to get around in Cuba, you're sure to find the right mix that'll work with your travel plans and personal preferences!
+With such a multitude of transportation options available to get around Cuba, you're sure to find the right mix that'll work with your travel plans and personal preferences!